I get this question at least once a day right now. “Ed, should I buy? Or should I wait?”

 If you’re open to new construction, the math gets even more interesting.
 Here’s the data that most people don’t know:

-Builders are also offering closing cost credits, free upgrades (granite to quartz, covered patios, upgraded appliances), and flex dollars up to 10% of the base price.
-The new construction Activity Index is at 27.80% compared to 16.38% for resale.
-New builds are outperforming the existing home market because builders are making the deal work for buyers.
+Builders are also offering closing cost credits, free upgrades (granite to quartz, covered patios, upgraded appliances), and flex dollars that can run into the tens of thousands.
+New builds are outperforming the resale market right now for one simple reason: builders are making the deal work for buyers.

 For the full breakdown of new communities and builder incentives in West Austin, see my new construction guide.